• Skip to primary navigation

 What is a burrito bowl?

-A burrito bowl is exactly what it sounds like - all of your favourite burrito fillings served in a bowl, rather than a tortilla.
+Also known as a fajita bowl, is exactly what it sounds like - all of your favourite burrito fillings served in a bowl, rather than a tortilla.
 Burrito bowls are typically served over rice, and eaten with a fork.

 I don't know about you, but I make a total mess when trying to eat a burrito.
 This takes out the mess and makes it much easier to manage.
 I just love a bowl loaded up with fresh ingredients too.